Les Wexner: Ohio State University

 Wexner served on the Board of Trustees of Ohio State University from 1988 to 1997.
-In December 2005, Wexner was appointed to his second term and was elected chair in 2009.
-It was announced in June 2012 that Wexner's chairship was to end, eight years before his appointment would have ended.
+In December 2005, he was appointed to his second term and was elected chair in 2009.
+It was announced in June 2012 that his chairmanship would end eight years before his term expired.
 On May 11, 2004, Wexner received the Woodrow Wilson Award for Corporate Citizenship at a dinner in Columbus.
-The award was presented by the Woodrow Wilson International Center for Scholars of the Smithsonian Institution in Washington, DC.
+The award was presented by the Woodrow Wilson International Center for Scholars of the Smithsonian Institution in Washington, D.C.
 On February 16, 2011, Wexner pledged a donation of $100 million to Ohio State, to be allocated to the university's academic Medical Center and James Cancer Hospital and Solove Research Institute, with additional gifts to the Wexner Center for the Arts and other areas.
 This gift is the largest in the university's history.

 Through the L Brands Foundation, Wexner and L Brands contributed $163.4 million to the Columbus Foundation.
 On February 10, 2012, the Ohio State University board of trustees voted to rename the Ohio State University Medical Center to the Ohio State University Wexner Medical Center, commemorating "Mr. Wexner's indelible, lifelong legacy of leadership at Ohio State", according to university president E. Gordon Gee, during over 30 years of "ardent support" of the institution.